Last-minute technical problem delays NASA’s flight to sun

 Rocket maker United Launch Alliance said it would try again Sunday, provided the helium-pressure issue can be resolved quickly.
 As soon as the red pressure alarm for the gaseous helium system went off, a launch controller ordered, “Hold, hold, hold.”

 Once on its way, the Parker probe will venture closer to our star than any other spacecraft.
-The $1.5 million mission is already a week late because of rocket issues.
+The $1.5 billion mission is already a week late because of rocket issues.
 Saturday’s launch attempt encountered a series of snags; in the end, controllers ran out of time.

 Most Read Local Stories

-Note: This story has been corrected to show that it’s a $1.5 billion mission.